eclipse-chariott/chariott/intent_brokering/examples/applications/simulated-camera/README.md

 ## To run the application

-1. Start intent brokering runtime by executing `cargo run -p intent_brokering` from the root directory
+1. Start the Intent Brokering runtime by executing `cargo run -p intent_brokering` from the root directory
 2. Navigate to `intent_brokering/examples/applications/simulated-camera` directory
-3. Create a `images` directory and place there all the `.jpg` files you want the camera application to stream
+3. Create an `images` directory and place there all the `.jpg` files you want the camera application to stream
 4. Start camera application by executing `cargo run` from the `intent_brokering/examples/applications/simulated-camera` directory.